griff182uk/hungovercoders/team-as-a-service.md

 An appropriate and independent work management tool should be provisioned for the team, such as an Azure Devops Team project.
 The team project being within the organization and being called {teamname}.
 Tools like this have the advantage of the team being able to create a Team Homepage from the wiki in the form of a Team API, that if described correctly can be a powerful search optimization tool.
 All the tickets being in the one tool also focuses any team members and focuses stakeholder and product owners to request work in the correct place.
+If the project level is not specific enough for the team, then the backlog in the work management tool at a minimum should contain the {teamname}.

 ### Knowledge